 No part of this document may be produced in any form without written permission of the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc.

 An ABC certified fitter-orthotics is a health care professional who is specifically educated and trained in the provision of certain orthoses.
-This includes patient assessment, formulation of a treatment plan, implementation of the treatment plan, follow-up and practice management.
+This includes patient evaluation, formulation of a treatment plan, implementation of the treatment plan, continuation of the treatment plan and practice management.
 An ABC certified fitter-orthotics is competent to practice orthotics within a scope of practice that is specific to fitting certain custom fitted, prefabricated and off-the-shelf orthoses as described below:

 *See explanation of unstable spinal condition in the Definitions of Common Terms